SoftUni-Internal/interactive-content/EN/08-Design-Patterns/04-Behavioral-patterns.md

 [slide hideTitle]

-# Template Pattern
+# The Template Pattern

 [video src="https://videos.softuni.org/hls/Java/Java-OOP-Advanced/09-Design-Pattern/EN/Java-OOP-Advanced-Design-Patterns-40-template-pattern-demo-new-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-The **template pattern** gives us an abstract idea of an algorithm and an abstract method, called a **template method**.
+The **template pattern** gives us an abstract idea of an algorithm and an abstract method.

 We use template patterns to distribute behavior between classes.

 This way, we can **reduce redundancy** in our code.

-It also allows the subclasses to **redefine** the implementation of some of the algorithm's **parts**, but not its structure.
+It also allows any subclasses to **redefine** the implementation of some of the algorithm **parts**, but not its structure.

 [image assetsSrc="Design-Patterns(4).png" /]

-To understand this clearly, let us take a look at this code example:
+Let us take a look at this code example:

 ``` java
 public class Salad {